‘Why no striker?’ – ‘patience’ needed at Chelsea

 A run of eight games unbeaten in a busy October - including five wins in a row - showed promise but since then the former Brighton manager has overseen just three wins in 12 games in all competitions.

-Against Fulham, January signings Fernandez, Mykhailo Mudryk, Benoit Badiashile, Noni Madueke and David Datro Fofana all featured at some point, while Chelsea finished the game with a completely different front three to the one they started the game.
+Against Fulham, January signings Fernandez, Mykhailo Mudryk, Benoit Badiashile, Noni Madueke and David Datro Fofana all featured at some point.

-But for all the new arrivals and changes in the team they could only manage three shots on target.
+Chelsea finished the game with a completely different front three to the one they started the game but the team only managed three shots on target.

 "Potter is going to need some time," former England and Manchester United defender Neville said on Sky Sports.

 "Even though they spent £600m, I looked at every department of the team and thought they need to get better.
-I was not impressed but it is going to take a lot of time, you can't judge them on this."
+I was not impressed but it is going to take a lot of time, you can't judge them on this.

-He added: "Potter has a lot of work to do turn this team into a unit.
+"Potter has a lot of work to do turn this team into a unit.
 Chelsea are toothless in attack, that is a real problem for them."

-Chelsea spent £288m in January but only Fofana arrives as a recognised forward.
+Chelsea spent £288m in January but only Fofana arrived as a recognised forward.
 He didn't take long to show a bit more bite in the final third when he came on against Fulham, rounding the goalkeeper before having a shot cleared off the line.

 But the former Molde attacker, who scored 15 goals in 42 games for the Norwegians, is only 20 and for some, an experienced, established striker was more of a priority.

-"You talk about the good business but it could have been even better if they bought a number nine," ex-Crystal Palace striker Morrison said.
+"You talk about the good business but it could have been even better if they bought a number nine," said former Crystal Palace striker Morrison.

 "You need that natural number nine in the squad - look at all the chances they have missed.
-I would have gone and got Ivan Toney."
+I would have gone and got [Brentford striker] Ivan Toney."

 Former Fulham and Chelsea goalkeeper Mark Schwarzer added: "I am going to upset some people.
 Why not Harry Kane?
 The best thing for Kane in this country now is Chelsea."